foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ARC GNU Tool Chain
 ==================

 This is the main Git repository for the ARC GNU toolchain.
-It contains just the scripts required to build the entire toolchain.
+It contains documentation & various supplimentary meterials required for development, verification & releasing of pre-built toolchain artifacts.

 Branches in this repository are:
 * `arc-releases` is the stable branch for the toolchain release.
 Head of